 Boutwell Hill Road, CR 66 Thornton Road to CR 85 Erwin Road - The length of this segment is 5.8 miles.
 There are two wind turbine access road locations located between Housington Road and CR 85 Erwin Road.
 This combination gravel/asphalt road has a condition rating of Fair.
-Starting at CR 66 Thornton Road, the road surface is asphalt for 0.7 miles, then gravel to the Cherry Creek Town Line (this portion is also a seasonal road from Dec.
-1st to Apr.
-1st), then back to asphalt and continuing with this surface to CR 85 Erwin Road.
+Starting at CR 66 Thornton Road., the road surface is asphalt for 0.7 miles, then gravel to the Cherry Creek Town Line (this portion is also a seasonal road from December 1 to April 1), then back to asphalt and continuing with this surface to CR 85 Erwin Road.
 The travel lanes are 10 feet and shoulder widths are 4 feet.
 Shoulder erosion was documented at a location 0.4 miles east of CR 66.
 The gravel section has some wheel rutting, isolated potholes and long gully erosion.
 All the culverts along this route have 2 feet or less of coverage with a few with only 6 inches or less of coverage.
 There are low wires just east of CR 66 Thornton Road at one location and low branches at various locations along this route.
-Blind hills are located approximately 0.2 miles and 0.7 miles east of the CR 66 Thornton Road intersection and 0.1 and 0.3 miles east of the Cleland Road intersection.
+Blind hills are located approximately 0.2 mile and 0.7 mile east of the CR 66 Thornton Road intersection.
 The roadway narrows down to an 18 foot width, 0.3 miles east of Cleland Road.
-There is a sharp curve at approximately 0.25 miles east of the Housington Road intersection and there are no pavement markings along this roadway.
+There is a sharp curve at approximately 0.25 mile east of Housington Rd with pine trees within the clear zone in an area just before the curve.
+A steep grade in located 1.8 miles east of the Housington Road intersection and there are no pavement markings along this roadway.